MMazzini1/Serverless-GIF-generation-on-AWS/README.md

 ## Improvements
-There are some things that could be done to improve this app that were left undone.
+There are some things that could be done to improve this app that were left undone:

  - Replace the short polling mechanism for something like SSE or Websockets (API Gateway supports the second).
  - Validate image file size and file type in the backend (because front-end only validation is not at all reliable).